devsrealm/wysiwyg-advanced/README.md

 The **WYSIWYG Advanced** plugin adds lots of additional options to the ClassicPress visual editor.
 This plugin is a fork of [TinyMCE Advanced v4.8](https://wordpress.org/plugins/tinymce-advanced/) for WordPress and contains no Gutenberg code.

 # Pre-Installation
 If you already have TinyMCE Advanced installed, you will need to deactivate and delete it before installing WYSIWYG Advanced.
-You might try exporting your settings from TinyMCE Advanced beforehand and importing them into WYSIWYG Advanced once you get it installed, however, this has not been tested yet.
+If you want to preserve your current editor settings, you can export them to a text file before deleting the plugin.
+You can then import those settings back into WYSIWYG Advanced after you get it installed.

 # Installation
 1. Download the [package](https://github.com/johnalarcon/wysiwyg-advanced/archive/master.zip) to your local computer.